RumataEstorish/Settings/README.md

 darkTheme: if use dark theme.
 Currently not supported, default value is false

 ok: lambda function called when user click OK in dialog and returning new position as argument

+To show pick multiple options on item click, you can do the following:

+`super.showMultiPickOptions(context: Context, title: String, values: Array<String>, checkedPositions: BooleanArray, darkTheme: Boolean, ok: (BooleanArray) -> Unit)`

+where:

+context: fragment context

+title: title of alert dialog

+values: list of string values

+checkedPositions: checked positions in values list

+darkTheme: if use dark theme.
+Currently not supported, default value is false

+ok: lambda function called when user click OK in dialog and returning new positions as argument

 ### Second: extend SettingsBaseActivity<T: SettingsBaseFragment>
 Only one thing you should do, provide settings fragment: